mrpdzk0/UX-Assignment-2/README.md

 <img width="935" height="610" alt="image" src="https://github.com/user-attachments/assets/bda11eb3-cbfb-43c6-a713-8eefe872695b" />

-My second design choice is adding a volume system that turns the volume up or down depending on the volume the user set for the browser they are watching it in with a high max volume for people that are hard of hearing like
+My second design choice is adding a volume system that turns the volume up or down depending on the volume the user set for the browser they are watching it in with a high max volume for people that are hard of hearing like Willian Johnson.
+He should have no problem watching his favourite shows now.

 ### Profile Three: